-Dr. Allbritten holds a Doctor of Arts degree in chemistry from Middle Tennessee State University, Murfreesboro, a master of science degree in mathematics from Murray State University, Murray, KY, and a bachelor of science degree in chemistry, also conferred by Murray State University.
+Dr. Allbritten holds a Doctorate in Arts degree in chemistry from Middle Tennessee State University, Murfreesboro, a Master of Science degree in mathematics and a Bachelor of Science degree in chemistry from Murray State University, Murray, Ky.

 Ms. Teresa W. Borcheck

 Ms. Borcheck currently serves as Chief Financial Officer and Vice President of the Special Olympics Florida, while also serving as President/Owner of Borcheck Non profit Consulting Services in Maitland, Florida.
 Prior to that, she was Director of Development for the Barbara Bush Foundation for Financial Literacy President and Chief Operating Officer of Hans & Cay Jacobsen Foundation, Winter Park, Florida.
 She also served as Sr. VP Florida Regional Manager, Endowment Foundations with SunTrust Bank.